Find out about our stay at the Sol Costa Atlantis in Puerto de la Cruz, thanks to Jet2 Holidays.

 Pancakes and omelettes were freshly cooked to order, and there were even churros and hot chocolate.

 Or if you have a sweet tooth in the morning, then you could snack on a spread of croissants, muffins, doughnuts and other baked goods.

 The drinks on offer included a variety of fresh fruit juices, teas, coffees and herbal teas.
 There was even a large ice bucket full of bottles of sparkling wine that you could help yourself to.

-We really enjoyed the breakfasts at the Sol Costa Atlantis.
-The variety and quality of food was good, and it set us up well for the busy days we had planned.
+I really enjoyed the breakfasts at the Sol Costa Atlantis.
+The variety and quality of food was good, and it was a great start to the busy days I had planned.

-Although we were staying at the hotel on a bed and breakfast basis, we ate dinner at the restaurant on our first evening.
+Although I was staying at the hotel on a bed and breakfast basis, I ate dinner at the restaurant on the first evening of my stay.
 The additional cost for dinner is 19.50 euro per person, which doesn’t include drinks.